-- •\$7,827,000 for the year ended April 30, 2018; and - •\$4,148,000 for the year ended April 30, 2017.
+- •\$8,047,000 for the year ended April 30, 2019; and - •\$7,827,000 for the year ended April 30, 2018.

 We expect to continue to incur losses unless and until such time as one of our properties enters into commercial production and generate sufficient revenues to fund continuing operations.
-We recognize that if we are unable to generate significant revenues from mining operations and dispositions of our properties, we will not be able to earn profits or continue operations.
+We recognize that if we are unable to generate significant revenues from future potential mining operations and dispositions of our properties, we will not be able to earn profits or continue operations.
 At this early stage of our operation, we also expect to face the risks, uncertainties, expenses and difficulties frequently encountered by companies at the start up stage of their business development.
 We cannot be sure that we will be successful in addressing these risks and uncertainties and our failure to do so could have a materially adverse effect on our financial condition.

-Exploring for gold is an inherently speculative business.
+Exploring for gold is an inherently speculative business

 Natural resource exploration and exploring for gold in particular is a business that by its nature is very speculative.
 There is a strong possibility that we will not discover gold or any other resources which can be mined or extracted at a profit.
-Although the Copper King Project has known gold deposits, the deposits may not be of the quality or size necessary for us to make a profit from actually mining it.
+Although the Copper King Project has a known historical gold deposit, the deposit may not be of the quality or size necessary for us to make a profit from actually mining it.
 Few properties that are explored are ultimately developed into producing mines.
-Unusual or unexpected geological formations, geological formation pressures, fires, power outages, labor disruptions, flooding, explosions, cave-ins, landslides and the inability to obtain suitable or adequate machinery, equipment or labor are just some of the many risks involved in mineral exploration programs and the subsequent development of gold deposits.
+Unusual or unexpected geological formations, geological formation pressures, fires, power outages, labor disruptions, flooding, explosions, cave-ins, landslides and the inability to obtain suitable or adequate machinery, equipment or labor are just some of the many risks involved in mineral exploration programs and the subsequent expansion of potential gold deposits.